kaltokri/just-the-docs-test/docs/reports/use-in-your-plugin.md

     bot.add_cog(Test(bot))
 ```

+{: .note }
-__Attention__: If your reports contain graphs, the created image will be returned in env.filename.
-You need to take care of wrapping the in a discord.File and deleting the file after it has been displayed.
+> If your reports contain graphs, the created image will be returned in `env.filename`.
+> You need to take care of wrapping the in a `discord.File` and deleting the file after it has been displayed.